utkarshYadav21/petPalace/README.md

 - **Protected Routes:** Access to the adoption and pet details pages is restricted to logged-in users only.

+- **Searching:** User can search the breed of the pets that they want to adopt from the given list.

 ## Demo

 https://github.com/utkarshYadav21/petPalace/assets/145287711/b0ba2046-c8b3-4dbb-b08f-805074b36c96